npr99/URSC645/Admin/URSC645_FileNaming.md

 ![DataScienceWorkflow_2022](https://user-images.githubusercontent.com/5131566/164036900-ff105fa1-2437-4e41-b421-ef9a0402f568.JPG)

 The function of the file provides helpful insight into how the file relates to other files in the project.
-The data science process (picutred above) provides one way to organize the functions of files.
+The data science process (picutred above (Cadwell 2016)) provides one way to organize the functions of files.
 Ideally files can be sorted by name and reveal the order by which the files should be open or run.
 For example, a program that obtains data should be run before a program that cleans data.

 ![URSC645_ExampleFileNamesSorted_2022](https://user-images.githubusercontent.com/5131566/164038073-3cdbe34d-0768-441b-aa8c-7106ef6808b4.JPG)